Rotten Tomatoes

 The Birth of a Nation

-R Released Oct 7, 2016 1h 54m History Drama Biography TRAILER for List
+Play trailer 2:36 Poster for The Birth of a Nation R Released Oct 7, 2016 1h 54m History Drama Biography Play Trailer Watchlist

 Nat Turner is an enslaved Baptist preacher who lives on a Virginia plantation owned by Samuel Turner.
 With rumors of insurrection in the air, a cleric convinces Samuel that Nate should sermonize to other slaves, thereby quelling any notions of an uprising.
 As Nate witnesses the horrific treatment of his fellow man, he realizes that he can no longer just stand by and preach.
 On Aug.
 21, 1831, Turner's quest for justice and freedom leads to a violent and historic rebellion in Southampton County.